-The most common side effects of azathioprine can involve the gastrointestinal tract (which includes the stomach, intestines, liver, and pancreas) and the blood cells.
+The most common side effects of azathioprine can involve the stomach, intestines, liver, pancreas, and the blood cells.
 Taking the medication twice daily instead of all at once, or taking it after eating, may help avoid these problems.
 Less often, azathioprine may cause damage to the liver, pancreas, or an allergic reaction that may include a flu-like illness or a rash.
 Azathioprine also can lower the number of infection-fighting white blood cells.

 Before or during treatment, your doctor may perform a blood test called TPMT activity level.
 TPMT helps clear the medication from your system.
 If you have lower amounts of TPMT, you may be at higher risk for medication toxicity.
 It is important to take azathioprine as directed and have regular blood tests.